uhs-robert/oasis.nvim/README.md

 ## ✨ Features

-- **13 theme styles**: A rainbow of desert-inspired options; with an emphasis on warmth and readability.
+- **13 theme styles with dual modes**: Each theme offers both dark and light variants with 5 adjustable intensity levels.
 - **Dark/Light Modes**: Automatic switching based on your system theme or `vim.o.background`.
 - **Comprehensive highlighting** - LSP, Tree-sitter, and plugin support
 - **Fast loading** - Direct highlight application for optimal performance based on the plugins in your config